 Can I save a partial survey and continue it later?

-Can I fill out the survey in PDF form?
+Can I fill out the survey using an Excel sheet?
 How does that work?

-We strongly recommend using the online version of the survey as it will help guide you through the survey by skipping questions that aren’t applicable and saving your progress.
-However, if you prefer, you can download a PDF version of the survey from the link on survey landing page and send a completed copy to Doug Kincaid (dougkincaid@greenwaldresearch.com).
+We recommend using the online version of the survey as it will help guide you through the survey by skipping questions that aren't applicable and saving your progress.
+However, if you prefer, the survey may be answered in an Excel format.
+You can download the Excel file from the link on the survey landing page and send a completed copy to Matt Eckel (research@ncpers.org).

 If I administer more than one plan, how should I respond?

-My plan is a multi-employer plan, how do I report my data?
+My plan is a multiple employer plan, how do I report my data?

-If you are a multi-employer plan, you may use aggregate numbers from your ACFR and respond to the questions in the generally applicable way for most of the plans you administer.
+If you are a multiple employer plan, you may use aggregate numbers from your ACFR and respond to the questions in the generally applicable way for most of the plans you administer.

 How do you calculate the current funded ratio?